Suave (song)

 "Suave" has been covered by Puerto Rican singer Jerry Rivera in 1995 as a salsa track and Mexican entertainer Diego Boneta in 2021 as part of the soundtrack for the second season of Luis Miguel: The Series (2018).
 Rivera's version peaked at numbers 16 and one on the Billboard Hot Latin Songs and Tropical Airplay charts in the US, respectively.
-The cover was nominated in was nominated in the category of Tropical Song of the Year at the 8th Lo Nuestro Award in 1996.
+The cover was nominated in the category of Tropical Song of the Year at the 8th Lo Nuestro Award in 1996.

 Background and composition

 In 1991 Miguel released his eighth studio album Romance, a collection of classic boleros.
 The album, which was produced by Armando Manzanero and arranged by Bebu Silvetti, was a commercial success in Latin America and sold over seven million copies worldwide.
 It revived interest in the bolero genre and was the first record by a Spanish-speaking artist to be certified gold in Brazil, Taiwan and the United States.
 In spite of the album's success, Miguel did not want to release a follow-up record that was similar to Romance.
 When asked why he chose not to record more boleros, he replied, "I wanted to try my music, just forgetting a little bit about those boleros that everyone knows."
 The singer began working with the composers for the album a year before recording in a studio in 1992; in Miguel's words, he wanted to "discuss the works, the themes, and melodies; ...
 The creation of an album has to be part of me or else I would not be able to interpret it, or sing in it."

 On 24 August 1992, El Siglo de Torreón reported that Miguel had begun collaborating with David Foster and Juan Carlos Calderón on some compositions, along with English-speaking composers, and selecting cover versions for the album.
 Due to difficulty finding a suitable producer for the record, the singer decided to co-produce Aries (1993) with his long-time associate Kiko Cibrian.
 The final release is composed of ten tracks, four of which are dance songs that are "upbeat, brass-heavy, attitudinal numbers" including "Suave".
 "Suave" was composed by Cibrian and Orlando Castro and its lyrics narrate about a "seductive woman, how her smile has bewitched him...in a few words, she is the woman of his dreams".
 In the song, Miguel chants: "suave como me mata tu mirada, suave es el perfume de tu piel, suave son tus caricias, como siempre te soñé, como siempre te soñé" ("smooth, how you look kills, smooth, it is the perfume of your skin, smooth, it is your caress as I've always dreamed of you").
 According to Castro, Miguel initially rejected the song as he did not like it, but later received a call from Cibrian with a reworked version.